hotelcaliforniabm/duxel/README.md

 ### Subfloor
 2x 3/4in thick subfloors with each 2x 2x4 joists are required for one floor.

 Mind you that the floors are not up to construction code!
-Thankfully plywood is amazing material and they are good enough for a temporary structure with lots of people on them dancing and doing other shenanigans... just sayin.
+Thankfully plywood is amazing material and they are good enough for a temporary structure with lots of people on them dancing and doing other shenanigans.
 I am considering either using 4x4 for the joists next time or adding a 3rd 2x4 joist... there are trade offs though.

+We used construction grade plywood for the floors from HomeDepot.

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/subfloor/Subfloor.jpg "Düxel Subfloor")

 ## Düxel
-With 8x nodes and 12x 4x4x8 lumber pieces one can put together a düxel (dust voxel).
+With 8x nodes and 12x 4x4 7'7" lumber pieces one can put together a düxel (dust voxel).

 You will need ratchet straps to get the diagonal cross tention that keeps the structure together.
 We used [these](http://www.cargoequipmentcorp.com/2-Inch-Ratchet-Straps-with-Wire-Hooks-p/57xx84x-12.htm) 14ft ones with a working load limit of 3,333lbs.

 I single düxel requires about 8x straps depeding on how stiff you need the structure to be.
 Larger structures usually can do with less.
-We calculated 1.75 per node to estimate the amount for our structure (You will need more straps during setup than for the finished structure).
+We calculated 1.75 per node to estimate the amount for our structure (You will need more straps during setup than for the finished structure though).

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/duxel/Duxel.jpg "Düxel")